AgentRuntimeProtocol/.github/profile/README.md

 These upcoming offerings will build on the open standard and reference stack, ensuring full compatibility between open-source and hosted environments.

-## Interoperability and Adapters - Click to Expand
+## Interoperability and Adapters

 ARP is designed to interoperate with other agent frameworks and protocols, not to exist in a silo.
 A core philosophy of ARP is being an **"integration/glue layer"** between different parts of the AI ecosystem.

-To that end, the ARP ecosystem either provides or plans to provide adapters and bridges for various external standards, including:
+To that end, the ARP ecosystem either provides or plans to provide adapters and bridges for various external standards, including (click to expand):

 - <details>
     <summary>